Darren Dunstan

 Darren Dunstan is a Canadian voice actor and director based in New York City.
-Originally from Toronto, Ontario, Canada, he has provided voice-over and voice direction on several properties of 4Kids Entertainment, as well as DuArt Film and Video.
-Dunstan's most notable roles include Maximillion Pegasus in the English dub version of Yu-Gi-Oh!, and Splinter in the 2003 TV series of Teenage Mutant Ninja Turtles.
+He has provided voice-over and voice direction on several properties of 4Kids Entertainment, as well as DuArt Film and Video.
+Dunstan's most notable roles include Maximillion Pegasus in the English dub version of Yu-Gi-Oh!, Splinter in the 2003 TV series of Teenage Mutant Ninja Turtles, and various roles in the Pokémon anime.